clarisma/gol-tool/README.md

 > The GOL file format has changed in Version 2.0 and is not backward-compatible.
 > Use GOL Tool 1.2 (this repo) to create and manage GOL 1.0 files.
 >
-> This repo will continue to receive updates for critical issues only until September 30, 2016.
+> This repo will continue to receive updates for critical issues until September 30, 2026.

 Use the GOL command-line utility to: